Intro to hepatitis C

 The liver

-The liver is the largest internal organ in the human body and the primary site targeted by the hepatitis C virus.
-The liver performs over 500 essential processing functions.
+The liver is the largest internal organ in the human body and performs over 500 essential processing functions.
 These include breaking down alcohol, drugs and other chemicals; regulating the supply of body fuel (glucose), hormones and essential vitamins and minerals; and making essential proteins for blood-transporting systems, blood clotting and immune function.
-The liver is also one of the few organs that can regenerate if injured.
+The liver is also one of the few organs that can regenerate itself if injured.

 The hepatitis C virus

-For most people, progression of the disease is slow, often over 20–30 years.
+For most people, progression of liver damage is slow, often happening over 20–30 years.
 During this time, a person may not show any signs or symptoms, even though the hepatitis C virus is injuring the liver.
+Liver damage generally happens more slowly for cis women than it does for cis men (about half as fast).
+However, liver damage may happen more quickly for cis women who are going through menopause or who have completed their transition through menopause than for premenopausal women.

-During the decades of chronic infection, more and more of the liver becomes scarred.
+Over time, more and more of the liver becomes scarred.
 When most of the liver is scarred, this is called cirrhosis.
 Once cirrhosis has developed it initially results in compensated cirrhosis.
 In this stage the liver is still performing many of its functions.
 Many people with compensated cirrhosis experience few or no symptoms.
-However, eventually decompensated cirrhosis develops.
-Decompensated cirrhosis is when there is so much scar tissue that it is difficult for the liver to function.
-In this stage there is a significant risk of life-threatening complications, such as serious abdominal infections, internal bleeding, liver failure and death.
-With this type of cirrhosis, a liver transplant might be considered.
+However, if left untreated, eventually decompensated cirrhosis develops.
+Decompensated cirrhosis is when there is so much scar tissue that it is difficult for the liver to perform its essential functions properly.
+In this stage there is a significant risk of life-threatening complications, including fluid build-up in the abdomen (ascites), abdominal infections, internal bleeding and liver failure.
+With this type of cirrhosis, a liver transplant may be considered.
+Alcohol use can significantly speed up progression to cirrhosis, especially for individuals with hepatitis C.

 Hepatitis C outside the liver

 The hepatitis C virus can also affect organs in the body aside from the liver.
-It has, for example, been linked to an increased risk of kidney failure and pre-diabetes and diabetes.
-Healthcare providers usually recommend tests to monitor a person’s general health, not just their liver.
+For example, it has been linked to an increased risk of kidney failure and prediabetes and diabetes.

 Hepatitis C treatment and cure